kbenin/template-1/README.md

   php -v
   ```

+## If PHP is already installed, follow these steps:

 1. Download the zip from this repository = https://prnt.sc/Wlm_BZzk9h8v
 2. Once downloaded the "template-1-main" make sure to extract it = https://prnt.sc/1HPbOos803VN
 3. Go inside the folder template-main-1/, right click and "Open Terminal" = https://prnt.sc/95mMikf3dq-j